SSH Port Checker

 Why does the port show open but I still can't connect?

-An open port means TCP connection succeeds, but SSH authentication is separate.
+An open port means the TCP connection succeeds, but SSH authentication is separate.
 Issues could include: wrong username, SSH key not accepted, password authentication disabled, user not in AllowUsers list, or SSH banner exchange failing due to protocol mismatch.

 Related Tools